 Available in the following options:

-- Ready (12g Kailh Choc Linear): White or Black, and the lightest switches available on the market.
+- Ready (12g or 20g Kailh Choc Linear): White or Black, and the lightest switches available on the market.
 If you want ergonomic, this is it.
 The overall height of this board with the provided risers is less then a centimeter off your desk.
 Perfect for a bag, or use without wrist supports.

 - Ready (35g Gateron Clear): Blue/Grey XDA profile keycaps